John French, 1st Earl of Ypres: Barberton

 By August 1900 the Boer forces had been pushed into the northeast Transvaal.
 French was holding a position beyond Middelburg, maintaining moral ascendancy over the enemy by active probing and patrolling as he had around Colesberg earlier in the year.
-Roberts' plan was to push slowly eastward along the Delagoa Bay railway connecting Pretoria with the sea, while he ordered French to co-operate with Buller as he marched up from Natal.
+Roberts' plan was to push slowly eastward along the Pretoria-Lourenço Marques railway connecting Pretoria with the sea, while he ordered French to co-operate with Buller as he marched up from Natal.
 French wrote (24 August) "We sadly want someone in Chief Command here".
 Roberts at first refused French permission to concentrate the Cavalry Division for an outflanking move towards Barberton, an important Boer depot, and when he at last gave permission in late August Botha's force had retreated too far to be encircled as French had intended.
 Barberton is surrounded by 3,000 foot mountains, and French once again made a bold encircling move—first (9 September) south from the railway to Carolina, deceiving the Boer commandos that he intended to move southwest.
 He then moved back, and personally led his 1st Cavalry Brigade up a bridle path through the mountains ready to attack Barberton from the west.
-As soon as Scobell, who had been sent around with two squadrons of the Greys, heliographed that he had cut the railway, French led his men down into the town.
+As soon as Henry Jenner Scobell, who had been sent around with two squadrons of the Royal Scots Greys, heliographed that he had cut the railway, French led his men down into the town.
 Scobell captured £10,000 in gold and notes, while French telegraphed to Roberts: "Have captured forty engines, seventy wagons of stores, eighty women all in good working order".
 Boer sniping from the hills ceased after French threatened to withdraw his men and shell the town.

 The war seemed over as Kruger left the country on 11 September 1900 (he sailed to the Netherlands from Portuguese Lourenço Marques on 19 November 1900).
 French was promoted from supernumerary to substantive major-general on 9 October 1900, while continuing to hold the local rank of lieutenant-general.